AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 -  **count**
    -  The optional number of entities of the same kind and configuration should this fixture generate.
 -  **scope**
-   -  The optional store scope name, from which the fixture will generate the entity.
+   -  The optional store view, website or store group identifier, from which the fixture will generate the entity.
 -  **as**
    -  The fixture alias that will be used as a reference to retrieve the data returned by the fixture and also as a reference in other fixtures parameters.